kjappelbaum/pyepal/README.md

 Developers can install the extras `[testing, docs, pre-commit]`.
 Installation should take only a few minutes.

+### Additional Notes

+- On MacOS you might need to install `libomp` (e.g., `brew install libomp`) for multithreading in some of the models.

-Note that we currently support Python 3.7 and 3.8.
+- We currently support Python 3.7 and 3.8.

 ## Usage